 Peer counselling involves communicating with another amputee or amputees individually or in a group.
 Sessions can be done face-to-face, by telephone or using online forums.
 Some of our different country members who are amputee associations offer different models of peer counselling in their national language.
 Find out more.

-We are currently conducting a survey among our amputee association members and will create Standards of practice for amputee peer counselling based on the results.
-Find out more.
+In 2016 we conducted a survey among our amputee association members towards creating Standards of practice for amputee peer counselling based on the results.

 Story-telling is a great way to share experiences and inspire others.
 We have some great inspirational amputee stories to share with you and hope you enjoy reading them.
 Find out more.